vyapp/vy/BOOK.md

 ### Delete a line

 I use this one a lot.
-Switch to NORMAL mode then place the cursor on a line, then press.
+Switch to NORMAL mode then place the cursor at a given line, then press:

     <Key-x>